 During Auto Setup, the device always uses the default settings for signal averaging time (50 seconds) and alarm delay time (30 seconds).
-Signal averaging time determines the period from which the device calculates the average signal level, and alarm delay time determines how long the dust level must be above the configured ALERT or ALARM threshold before the relays switch position and trigger the alarms.
+Signal averaging time determines the period from which the device calculates the average signal level, and alarm delay time determines how long the dust level must be above the configured ALERT or ALARM threshold before the alarms are activated.